Back

-Pier Head Time Warp.
+Pier Head Time Warp

 We were asked by the Museum of Liverpool to run an activity that would get people working creatively with archive video, so we invented a time machine.

-This time machine took the form of a musical keyboard that through the magic of Isadora, could be used to trigger video, sound effects and audio memories relating to the Liverpool Pier Head over the years.
+This time machine was in reality, a musical keyboard that through the magic of Isadora, could be used to trigger video, sound effects and audio memories relating to the Liverpool Pier Head.

 Although we were aiming to appeal to people from 8 to 80, for the most part the people that really got into it were either 8 or 80.